Share

 - Alocasia Brancifolia: One Green plant with long, narrow leaves that give an exotic impression.

-- Alocasia Scalprum: One of the more unusual plants in the collection.
+- Alocasia Scalprum: One of the more unusual plants in the collection that has leathery arrow-shaped leaves.

 Is Alocasia difficult to care for?